 Even though I was a solo traveller here in the Lake District, this was such an epic thing to do and one of my favourite activities on my adventures here.

 Unique experiences in Cumbria

-4X4 off road driving experiences in the Lake District isn’t all that Graythwaite Adventure have on offer here.
+4X4 off-road driving experiences in the Lake District isn’t all that Graythwaite Adventure has on offer here.
 In fact, they have a whole range of unique experiences that you can try out for yourself.